Jon-Biz/GettableTechDemo/README.md

 This sets a rating for the user.
 The body from the client is the restaurant model including the user's rating.

-If it finds the user in the User database, it retrieves the rating and update it.
+If it finds the user in the User database, it retrieves the rating and updates it.
 Otherwise it sets it.

 The client considers a rating of zero to be a delete and consequently the server deletes the record, so that it count toward the average score.